linusromland-ITHS/Backendprogrammering-och-Databaser-Grupprojektet/README.md

 # Backendprogrammering-och-Databaser-Grupprojektet

-The Group Project in the course `Backendprogramming and Databases`.
+The Group Project in the course `Backend programming and Databases`.

 ## Group Members